HiDoYa/webassembly-video-filters/README.md

 ## Running the Chrome Extension from Source
 * Navigate to ![chrome://extensions](chrome://extensions) in your chrome browser.
-* Click on `Load Unpacked` and select the chrome-extension folder int he directory.
+* Click on `Load Unpacked` and select the chrome-extension folder in the directory.
 * Navigate to youtube or vimeo to see the extension in use.